Kanchan0216/Post-surgical-complication-prediction/README.md

 ## Conclusion:
 1. Decision tree model performs better compared to random forest and logistic regression.
 Since F1 score for decision tree is 71.3%
 2. According to exploratory data analysis, people age between 57 to 73 have highest risk of postsurgical complications.
-3. The main factor affecting postsurgical complication is age, followed by complication rate, complication risk index and so forth.
+3. The main factor affecting postsurgical complication is age, followed by complication risk index, complication rate and so forth.